Foppp/frontend-project-lvl2/README.md

 #### DESCRIPTION

-### CLI Utility that compares two configuration files and shows a difference in comfortable formates.
+## CLI Utility that compares two configuration files (YAML / JSON) and shows a difference in comfortable formates.
+The main goal was to learn how to work with tree data structures and recursive algorithms.

 * Working with the file system with Node.js
 * Working with trees and tree recursion